sclkan/GroceryShopping/README.txt

     - List of songs with genre, artist name, title, duration and song id

 resources/RUN.txt
-    - console output of ShoppingBag.java
+    - console output of ShoppingBag.java and FoothillTunesStore.java

 README.txt
     - description of submitted files